pinkychow1010/PhuQuoc_OpenDumping/README.md

 # PhuQuoc_OpenDumping
 A Google Earth Engine script for Dumping Site Detection on Phu Quoc Island, Vietnam Using Sentinel 2

+## Google Earth Engine script
+The script can be view in [Google Earth Engine](https://code.earthengine.google.com/9f9b752bc3edaf8bccbea35636428903).

+## Google Earth Engine app
+The script is being used for a published Google Earth Engine app, which can be accessed via [this link](https://pinkychow1010.users.earthengine.app/view/phuquocopendumping).

 ## Objective:

 This Google Earth Engine script aims to detect open dumping sites on Phu Quoc Island, Vietnam to analysis